4 movements to balance your yin yoga practice

 Pointer Dog Pose

-This movement helps to strengthen the muscles of the back.
-In particular, the multifidus muscles which are stabilizers located very close to the spinal column.
-It can be helpful to support communication in the back muscles and for lower back pain and sensitivity.
+This movement helps strengthen the back muscles.
+In particular, the multifidus muscles, which are stabilizers located very close to the spinal column, are involved.
+It can be helpful to support communication in the back muscles for lower back pain and sensitivity.

 From all fours, place your palms on the floor under your shoulders and your knees under your hips.
 Press into your hands and knees.
-Gently extend your left leg out behind you, and your right arm in front of you, while keeping your low back still.
+Gently extend your left leg behind you and your right arm in front of you, keeping your low back still.
 Lower back to the ground.
 Repeat the movement on the other side.
 Alternate side to side.

-If you feel unstable in this movement start with only the legs.
-Once you have worked with this exercise for a number of weeks (and only if you feel ready) you can incorporate extending your opposite arm while the leg is lifted.
+If you feel unstable in this movement, start with only the legs.
+Once you have worked with this exercise for several weeks (and only if you feel ready), you can incorporate extending your opposite arm while the leg is lifted.

-Start by coming to your back, bending your legs and planting your feet at least hip distance apart.
+Start by lying on your back, bending your legs, and planting your feet at least hip-width apart.
 Interlace your fingers behind your head, inhale, press your elbows down, and tip your pelvis into anterior tilt (tilt forward, arching the low back).
 Exhale, round your spine, scoop your tailbone under, lift your head and upper back off the floor and draw your elbows together.
-Continue and repeat moving with your breath pattern.
+Continue and repeat, moving with your breath pattern.

 I hope that gives you some ideas for your next yoga practice!